zumo/zumokit-react-native/README.md

 You'll need to interface with the Zumo API to fully integrate ZumoKit.
 There are a few methods that the `ZKAPI` class offer that can help with this.

+## Models

+There are a few models that are provided by ZumoKit that represent various structures on the API and blockchain.

+- Transaction
+- Wallet